unified-font-object/ufo-spec/versions/ufo3/features.fea.md

 ## Specification

 The file should be a plain text file and it should be in [AFDKO syntax]{:target="_blank"}.
+If a feature file is present, it must be self-contained; for example, any glyph or mark classes must be defined within the file.
 No assumption should be made about the validity of the syntax.

 ### Example